rburkholder/vagrant/README.md

 ```
 ### DNSMASQ Used to install Linux on Lanner Box
 * requires env KRNLVER: kernel version to use from packaged boxes
-* requires env ACTIVEINT: interface on Lanner box used for pxe boot, typically enp1s0
+* requires env ACTIVEINT: interface in dnsmasq box for physical interface to connect to Lanner box (maybe enp0s9)
-* Lanner box needs to be set for PXE boot mode
+* Lanner box needs to be set for PXE boot mode (driveboot, followed by pxeboot)
-* run the following in dnsmasq to setup an initial environment:
+* before starting up dnsmasq guest, run the following to setup an initial environment:
 ```
-sudo bash /vagrant/setup.sh
+bash setup.sh
 ```
+* then startup the dnsmasq guest, and ssh into it
-* during first boot, 'tail -f /var/log/daemon.log' and watch for mac address
+* during first boot of the lanner box, 'tail -f /var/log/daemon.log' and watch for mac address
-* need to add two lines like (mac address, ip address, box name, and mask)
+* need to add two lines to /etc/dnsmasq.d/local like (mac address, ip address, box name, and mask)
 ```
 dhcp-host=00:90:0b:40:a8:68,set:host_192.168.11.5,192.168.11.5,bnbx001,3600
 dhcp-option=tag:host_192.168.11.5,option:netmask,255.255.255.0